Reviews You Can Rely On

 Need to consistently backwash to maintain flow rate

 The Sawyer Squeeze is a time-tested, on-the-go filtration system.
 This lightweight option is wonderful for personal use, providing great functionality on multi-day excursions and daily adventures in the backcountry.
 Of the multiple Sawyer Squeeze systems, this one offers the fastest flow rate, filtering one liter of water in just 40 seconds in our tests.
 It's also very packable and easily fits into a running vest or pocket.
 You can use it as a squeeze filter with accompanying bags or in line with a hydration bladder.
 You can even attach it to the top of a compatible water bottle or drink directly from puddles with its complementary straw.
-Few contenders offer this level of versatility and portability, making it our favorite for personal use.
+Only a few other contenders, like LifeStraw Peak Squeeze, offer this level of versatility and portability.
+The Sawyer Squeeze is our favorite for personal use.

-Unfortunately, over our four years of experience testing the Sawyer Squeeze, we've noticed a durability issue with the provided filtration bags.
+Over a four year period of testing the Sawyer Squeeze, we've noticed a durability issue with the included filtration bags.
 After just three or four trips in the backcountry, we found these bags needed to be replaced.
-We recommend buying a hydration bladder as a substitute that will outlast the Sawyer bags.
-We also recommend bringing the syringe for cleaning to ensure an efficient flow rate; otherwise, the filter will clog, and the flow rate will decrease after just a few filtrations.
-Despite these drawbacks, the Sawyer Squeeze is a great lightweight option for day trips and personal use so long as you don't forget all its moving parts.
+We recommend purchasing a separate hydration bladder as a substitute that will outlast the Sawyer bags.
+Or, if you want a lightweight option with increased durability, take a look at the LifeStraw Peak Squeeze.
+It's great for personal use but requires extra maintenance, whereas the Aquamira Water Treatment Drops topped the charts in our maintenance and durability testing.
+Though drops aren't for everyone, they are lightweight.
+We also recommend packing the syringe for cleaning the Sawyer Squeeze to ensure an efficient flow rate; otherwise, the filter will clog, and the flow rate will decrease after just a few filtrations.
+Drawbacks aside, the Sawyer Squeeze is an excellent lightweight option for day trips and personal use so long as you don't forget all its moving parts.

 Read more: Sawyer Squeeze review